EHEA Official Master's: Research Master in Art and Design

 Seminars and workshops with artists and about artists and contemporary art movements given by well-known creators and specialists.
 The main theme is art as a form of thought and research into all types of anthropological, political and social questions which provides students with an overall cartography of these kinds of cognitive practices and how they function.

-Module 5: Practices and Fields of Current Design I
+Module 5: Research in Design I

 Critical analysis of new trends in design processes and their expansion into emerging fields and practices based on classification and valuation criteria constructed from institutions (museums, collections, publications).